Christoffer9612/smapshot-application/README.md

 # Smapshot Mobile Application
-This master's thesis project focus on creating a mobile application with the feature of being able to retake historical photographs in order to compare the past with the present.
+This master's thesis project focus on creating a prototype mobile application with the feature of being able to retake historical photographs in order to compare the past with the present.
 A part from developing the mobile application, this thesis work also includes carrying out a design process and geospatial research.
 In other words, this consists of following three topics:
 - Mobile application development
 - Geospatial research
 - Design process